-There are many serious reasons to own such a rifle aside from aesthetics and tactically.
+There are many serious reasons to own such a rifle aside from aesthetics and tactical weaponry, however.
 Let’s discuss what some of these reasons would be, and then outline the top five best models to own.

-A semi-automatic rifle with a large magazine gives you several advantages: you can pick off targets at longer ranges if defending your property, you can fire multiple rounds in a matter of seconds and reload less often (and when you do reload, you can do so more quickly), and you have more stopping power than a pistol.
+A semi-automatic rifle with a large magazine gives you several advantages: you can pick off targets at longer ranges if defending your property, you can fire multiple rounds in a matter of seconds and reload less often (and when you do reload, you can do so more quickly).

 This isn’t to say that a military rifle is the ultimate SHTF weapon.
 There are many things it can’t do that other guns can, such as being used for concealed carry.